Havorahq/wordana/README.md

 ###  Hints provided: Green tile (correct letter and place), Yellow tile (correct letter but wrong place), White tile (incorrect letter).
+- Here's the rules of the game and how it works.
+Always handy for first time players.
+All you need to do at this point is to initialise the game.

 ![Game Hints](/public/images/game_hints.png)